zlsa/piper-archer/README.md

 # Status (Alpha)

-## FDM _0/5_ (UNFLYABLE)
+## FDM _1/5_ (UNFLYABLE)

 JSBSim.
-Direct from Aeromatic with correct bogey locations (three wheels and wingtips) and engine settings.
-Currently unflyable and the engine cannot start unless the throttle is increased to about 1/3.
+Modified from Aeromatic with correct bogey locations (three wheels and wingtips) and tweaked engine and lift/drag settings.

 ## Systems _1/5_ (None at all)